 Clothes-wise, what to pack for Paris will depend on what time of year you plan to visit.
 Paris has four distinctive seasons and while the summer is hot and sunny, winters in the city are cold and grey.
 In summer, you need light clothing, sun hat and sunscreen, while in winter layers and warm jackets are a must.

 In any seasons, make sure you pack a good pair of walking shoes.
 To feel like a local, avoid hiking shoes or flip flops and opt for comfy flats or city sneakers for both adults and kids.
+If you are planning a day at Disney, make sure you also check out our selection of best shoes for Disney parks too.

 Some of our favourite travel essentials are highlighted below.
 You can download a full printable packing list at the bottom of the page, with check boxes to tick items off as you put them in your suitcase.